cbuchner1/ccminer/README.txt

                           lyra2       use to mine CryptoCoin
                           lyra2v2     use to mine Vertcoin
                           lyra2z      use to mine Zerocoin (XZC)
+                          monero      use to mine Monero (XMR)
                           myr-gr      use to mine Myriad-Groest
                           neoscrypt   use to mine FeatherCoin, Trezarcoin, Orbitcoin, etc nist5       use to mine TalkCoin
-                          penta       use to mine Joincoin / Pentablake phi2        use to mine LUXCoin
+                          penta       use to mine Joincoin / Pentablake phi1612     use to mine Seraph
+                          phi2        use to mine LUXCoin
                           polytimos   use to mine Polytimos
                           quark       use to mine Quarkcoin